parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*print "hi"*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*add 1 to counter*<br>

 In this case, the condition is altered by the "*add 1 to counter*" operation in the loop.
-When the counter gets to 6, the conditional expression will be false in the loop will terminate.
+When the counter gets to 6, the conditional expression will be false and the loop will terminate.

-### Nested loops

-We can also repeat repeated instructions, which we call a *nested loop*.
-For example, the risotto recipe goes on to say:

-> Continue adding broth 1/2 cup at a time, stirring continuously, until the liquid is absorbed and the rice is *al dente*, about 15 to 20 minutes.

-We are supposed to add broth until we run out of it, 1/2 cup at a time.
-For each 1/2 cup we add, we are to stir until it is absorbed.
-Making the recipe more precise, we might express it like this as a nested loop:

-*while there is more broth:*<br>
-&nbsp;&nbsp;&nbsp;&nbsp;*add 1/2 cup broth to pot*<br>
-&nbsp;&nbsp;&nbsp;&nbsp;*while broth not absorbed:*<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*stir rice in pot*

-This pops out from our loop template by identifying the two conditional expressions and the loop operations.

 ### For-each loops

 We also see a different kind of loop that *iterates* through a sequence of elements, such as a list.
 For example, a recipe might say "*chop each ingredient into small pieces*."
-In pseudocode, we would write:
+In pseudocode, we could write:

 *for each ingredient in ingredient list:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*chop ingredient into small pieces*